softwerkskammer/Agora/INSTALL.md

 Not all features can be accessed without login.
 Some can only be accessed when you are superuser.

-Access for Softwerkskammer and SoCraTes:
+Access for Softwerkskammer:

-* Log in to the application (Softwerkskammer or SoCraTes or both).
+* Log in to the application.
 Be aware that Google and Github cannot be used out of the box.
 Therefore, you should use an OpenID provider such as Stack Exchange, XLogon (https://my.xlogon.net/) or you can choose one from this list: http://openid.net/get-an-openid/

 * To access certain admin features, you may want to become superuser.
 This step will make you superuser of both applications at once.
   In order to do this, open `mongo swk`, display all member information via `db.memberstore.find().pretty()` and search for your entry.
 Select the string after `id`, create a copy of `config-examples/authentication-config.json` and add your id to the `superuser` array.

-Access for SoCraTes:

-* Copy the `config-examples/socrates-server-config.json` to`config/socrates-server-config.json`.

 ### Mac OS